 Charges are based on program type (distance education or main campus) and not delivery method (face-to-face, hybrid, online, etc.).
 To be charged distance education rates and to avoid paying some fees associated with on-campus student services and activities, students must be enrolled in a distance education degree program that is offered exclusively online or remotely.

-While some of our classes this fall have been moved to remote/online delivery to accommodate necessary physical distancing protocols, we expect most students to have a combination of in-person and remote/online classes.
+While some of our classes have been moved to remote/online delivery to accommodate necessary physical distancing protocols, we expect most students to have a combination of in-person and remote/online classes.
 Tuition will not be reduced for remote/online classes as the most significant costs involved in delivering instruction are faculty salaries regardless of the mode of delivery; remote/online classes have additional costs related to technology support.
 We will also offer on-campus housing, services and activities as in the past.

 Yes, the Student Union and Library will be open with physical distancing measures in place.
 Face coverings will be required whenever you are indoors even if not within six feet of another person unless you are in your own study room.

-A student who is in a course that will resume with an in-person component but who needs to remain online will need to request an accommodation from their instructor.
+A student who is in a course that will resume with an in-person component following spring break but who needs to remain online will need to request an accommodation from their instructor.
 It may not be possible to provide an accommodation for certain courses.
 In these cases, the student may elect to withdraw from the course.
 Students who find it necessary to withdraw from a class during the semester will receive a grade of WE, withdrawal for extenuating circumstances.
-Students are advised to consult an advisor before doing so and be aware of the enrollment requirements for financial aid.
+Students are advised to consult an advisor before doing so and to be aware of the enrollment requirements for financial aid.

 Students who find it necessary to withdraw from a class during the semester will receive a grade of WE, withdrawal for extenuating circumstances.
 Students are advised to consult an advisor before doing so and be aware of the enrollment requirements for financial aid.